 - Good value for money

-Not that you suggest not applying sunscreen, UV- protective clothing like these can add to your protection.
-Columbia also claims that the fabric allows dirt and stains to be easily removed but we are yet to test the feature.
+Not that you suggest not applying sunscreen UV- protective clothing like these can add to your protection.
+Columbia also claims that the fabric allows dirt and stains to be easily removed, but we are yet to test the feature.

 It also uses Omni-Wick technology which wicks away sweat from the body, making them great for hot weather.
-It can keep you adequately warm in winters but you will need to wear a base layer first.
+It can keep you adequately warm in winters, but you will need to wear a base layer first.

 They are lined with a soft fabric inside to avoid chafing your skin.
 The Columbia pants feature an elastic waistband and a minimalistic belt.

-There is plenty of space available as it has 6 pockets two pockets in the front, two back pockets, a side pocket closed with Velcro and one zippered side pocket.
+There is plenty of space available as it has 6 pockets, two pockets in the front, two back pockets, a side pocket closed with Velcro and one zippered side pocket.
 Many customers enjoyed the look of the pants and enjoyed wearing them as casual wear outfits.

 - Good placement of pockets

-- Great for use in moderate terrain in warm, dry climates because of its UV-absorbent yarn and wicking technology
+- Great for use in moderate terrain in warm, dry climates

 - Offers great breathability